 Another great way to check a battery is a simple visual inspection, where you just make sure there are no damages, leaks, burns, or any other unexpected occurrences on the battery.
 However, for most scooters, this test will not be very useful as it will require you to open the deck of your scooter.
 That not only requires a bit more work, but there’s a chance that you don’t put back every part and screw it back in place.
 Plus, for some scooters, it may even void your warranty.

 A few newer models will have a removable battery.
 They may give you an easy way to visually inspect your battery.
+See my detailed guide on scooters with removable batteries if you want to find out more about this exciting new feature.

 How to test an electric scooter battery with a voltmeter or a multimeter?